Joewebsta/new-leash-on-life/README.md

 <a href="https://new-leash-on-life.vercel.app" target="_blank" rel="noopener noreferrer">Visit A New Leash on Life</a>

 View in Chrome or Firefox for the best experience.

-Despite my best efforts, I could not get the application working in Safari.
-The required cookies are not being set...
+To view in Safari you must allow sending cross-site cookies.
+Go to Safari > Preferences > Privacy and uncheck Prevent cross-site tracking.

 ## Prerequisites